carterfm/Random-Password-Generator/README.md

 # <Random-Password-Generator>
 A random password generator that prompts the user for a password length between 8 and 128 characters and the types of characters it is allowed to use (between uppercase, lowercase, numeric, and special characters).
-The app detects and rejects invalid password length inputs from the user; similarly, it only advances to generating a password once the user has approved the use of at least one type of character to use.
+The app detects and rejects invalid password length inputs from the user; similarly, it only advances to generating a password once the user has approved the use of at least one type of character.

 Screenshots of finished app: